alexpaul/UIKit/iOS-Assessment.md

 - [ ] As a user I can search for restaurants around me, or by provided location.
 - [ ] As a user I am able to see restaurants on a map.
 - [ ] As a user I can tag a restaurant as providing outdoor dining options.
-- [ ] As a user I can view all my tagged restaurnats in a Profile page.
+- [ ] As a user I can view all my tagged restaurants in a Profile page.